ljbergman/jcg-code-generator/README.md

 **node YourScriptFileName.js**

-#### This should generate one .html file, one .js file and one .css file using the information you put in the fieldAttributes.fields
+#### This should generate one .html file, one .js file and one .css file using the information you put in the fieldAttributes.fields.
 #### You can easily switch filenames by changing the filename object and generate more fields by extending the fieldAttributes.fields Array with more entries.

+#### This first version is not bug free, and will be upgraded and extended.

 ## JavaScript Code